laurentperrinet/retinoto_py/index.rst

 Welcome to retinoto_py's documentation!
 ========================================

-Retinotopy is an open-source Python package for applying spatial transformations based on visual field representations in the human brain.
+Retinoto`_py`` is an open-source Python package for applying spatial transformations based on visual field representations in the brain of different species including the human brain.
 It allows researchers and engineers to analyze and interpret data using different transformation topologies, including log-polar mappings that simulate biological retina structures.
 The project provides tools for both theoretical modeling and practical application development in computational neuroscience and computer vision research.

 .. toctree::
    :maxdepth: 2
    :caption: Getting Started

+   :doc:`00_installation`
+   :doc:`01_quickstart`
+   :doc:`02_basic-usage`
+   :doc:`03_advanced-usage`

  .. _tutorials-section: